edrisranjbar/coolping/README.md

 ## 📄 Logging

-All ping results are automatically logged to `~/coolping.log`.
+Enable logging with the `--log` flag.
+All ping results will be saved to `~/coolping.log`.
 You can review your ping history at any time.

 ## 🤝 Contributing